-- In (b) Sally and Fadi are......
+In (b) Sally and Fadi are.....

 - a.
 Of the same status or belonging

 - b.
 Of different status or belonging

 - c.
 Sometimes

 - d.
 All false

 - 10. Names can cause problems, particularly if they don't fit in with the conventions of a community.
-In a playground, some children practice calling someone names which is a powerful resource for a dominant group to enforce their

-dominance and marginalize others.
+In a playground, some children practice calling someone names which is a powerful resource for a dominant group to enforce their dominance and marginalize others.
 This gives us an idea how....

 - a.
 Names are important

 - b.
 Names are a way of communication

 - c.
 Names can cause problem

 - d.
 All false

 - 11. The way that people use your name in a certain context helps to establish......

 - a.
 Your identity within that context

 - b.
 Your relations with others

 - c.
 Your prestige

 - d.
 All false

 - 12. To disregard the rules of addressing a judge ,for instance, can.....

 - a.
 Lead to some form of disapproval

 - b.
 Be interpreted as an insult

 - c.
 Either

 - d.
 Neither

-1. Representation is how the speaker chooses to refer to

-something or someone by categorizing them as belonging
+- 1. Representation is how the speaker chooses to refer to something or someone by categorizing them as belonging to a/an......

-to a/an

-a.
+- a.
 Ethnic group

-b.
+- b.
 Cultural group

-c.
+- c.
 Social group

-d.
+- d.
 All false

-2. According to Sacks 1995, labels of identity are imposed by

-people who may be in
+- 2. According to Sacks 1995, labels of identity are imposed by people who may be in

+- a.
 A less powerful position

-b.
+- b.
 A more powerful position

-c.
+- c.
 In the same powerful position

-d.
+- d.
 All false

-3. According to Sacks 1995, people who impose labels of

-identity may use the labels to make a kind of
+- 3. According to Sacks 1995, people who impose labels of identity may use the labels to make a kind of social......

-social

-a.
+- a.
 Judgment

-b.
+- b.
 Classification

-c.
+- c.
 Equality

-d.
+- d.
 Aggression

-4. According to Sacks, we control the categories

-people use to define our identity.
+4. According to Sacks, we control the categories people use to define our identity.

 a.
 Do

 b.
 Do not

 c.
 Can

 d.
 All false

+d.
+All false

 5. Determining one's social identity is

 a.
 Not purely an individual matter

 b.
 Bound up with how others perceive us

 c.
 Both

 d.
 Neither

-- 6. Our perception of ourselves can only be:
+6. Our perception of ourselves can only be:

-- a.
+a.
 In relation to others

-- b.
+b.
 In relation to our status within a social group

-- c.
+c.
 Both

-- d.
+d.
 Neither

-- 7. Our status within a social group can be constructed through
+7. Our status within a social group can be constructed

+through

+•

-- a.
+a.
 Respect

-- b.
+b.
 Participation

-- c.
+c.
 Behavior

-- d. language use
+d. language use

-- 8. If the speaker belongs to a social group that shares certain expressions, we call it
+8. If the speaker belongs to a social group that shares certain

+avenue e i e no e ve e e ll it

+expressions, we call it

-- a.
+a.
 Outgroup

-- b.
+a.
+Outgroup b.
 Ingroup

-- c.
+a.
+Outgroup b.
+Ingroup c.
 Both

-- d.
-Neither
+a.
+Outgroup b.
+Ingroup

+a.
+Outgroup b.
+Ingroup c.
+Both

 - 9. People can shift between different styles of speaking, which contribute to the construction of a particular social identity.
 These stylistic variations include....

 - a. style-shifting

 - b.
 Audience design

 - c.
 Linguistic convergence

 - d.
 All true

 - 10. People do not always talk in the same way.
 They can shift their speech styles and this can involve using different words, pronunciations or even grammatical forms.
 This style is called.....

 - a.
 Audience design

 - b.
 Style-shifting

 - c.
 Linguistic convergence

 - d.
 Linguistic maintenance

-b.
+- 11.refers to notion that speakers will take into account whom they are addressing and alter their speech style accordingly.

+- a.
 Audience design

+- b.
+Style-shifting

-c.
-Linguistic divergenced.
+- c.
 Linguistic convergence

+- d.
+Linguistic maintenance

+- 12. is a process in which speakers change their speech to make it more similar to that of their hearer.

+- a.
+Audience design

+- b.
+Style-shifting

+- c.
+Linguistic convergence

+- d.
+Linguistic maintenance